Compliance with Dutch Corporate Governance Code

-The Dutch Corporate Governance Code was last amended on December 8, 2016.
-In 2017, Dutch listed companies are still required to report on compliance with the Code 2008 for the 2016 financial year.
-As of 2018, Dutch listed companies will report for the first time on compliance with the revised Code.
-The full text of the Dutch Corporate Governance Code can be found on the website of the Monitoring Commission Corporate Governance Code (www.mccg.nl).
+The Dutch Corporate Governance Code (the Code) was last amended on December 10, 2008.
+The full text of the Dutch Corporate Governance Code can be found on the website of the Monitoring Commission Corporate Governance Code (www.commissiecorporategovernance.nl).

-The members of the Management Board state that, to the best of their knowledge, the Statutory financial statements prepared in accordance with IFRS-EU and Title 9 of part 2 of the Dutch Civil Code as included in this Statutory annual report 2016 provide a true and fair view of the assets, liabilities, financial position, and results of the Company and its subsidiaries included in the Consolidated statements and that the management report provides a true and fair view of the position and the business of the Company and its subsidiaries, and the Statutory annual report 2016 provides a description of the principal risks and uncertainties that the Company faces.
+The members of the Management Board state that, to the best of their knowledge, the statutory financial statements prepared in accordance with IFRS-EU and Title 9 of part 2 of the Dutch Civil Code as included in this Statutory annual report 2015 provide a true and fair view of the assets, liabilities, financial position and results of the Company and its subsidiaries included in the consolidated statements and that the management report provides a true and fair view of the position and the business of the Company and its subsidiaries, and the Statutory annual report 2015 provides a description of the principal risks and uncertainties that the Company faces.

 Corporate governance-related documents are available on our website.
 These include the Supervisory Board Profile, Supervisory Board Rules, Management Board Rules, the Audit Committee Charter, the Nomination, Selection and Remuneration Committee Charter, the Code of Ethics, the Whistleblower Policy, the Anti-Fraud Policy, the Rules concerning Insider Trading, and the Remuneration Policy.